 Now, this video post’s not really about Freelee, it’s about finding your voice and getting active.
 See, the more varied our voices the more people we can reach.
 Freelee can reach people I can’t and I can reach people she can’t and Gary can reach people neither of us can.
 And guess what?
 So can you.
 People connect with different people.
 And the more of us who are out there speaking out, the more opportunities there are for people to make the connection. [tweet this]

 I know it’s scary taking a stand and speaking up.
 Trust me on that.
 But you have the power to make a difference–to change people’s lives and literally save the lives of non-human animals.
 And you don’t have to be Freelee, or Gary, or even me for that matter.
 You need to find your own voice. [tweet this]

 And it may be a bit rough at first.
 Just go way back and watch some of my early videos.
 I had no hair, number one, as I’d just finished getting shaved and branded, and I was recording on my computer’s camera and sat way to close to it–so basically, all my early videos are a giant bald head.

-But I started. and that’s the key.
+But I started—and that’s the key.
 So this video post has been rather atypical and a bit out of my comfort zone.
 In the video up top, I’m not in front of my educating screen and not throwing out statistics from peer-reviewed journal articles.
-And i’m not wearing pants. but it’s something that I felt the need to say.
-That your voice is needed.
+But it’s something that I felt the need to say: that your voice is needed.
 Just as you are.
 Don’t wait until you feel ready, because you’ll probably never feel that.
-And don’t wait until you think you’re good enough or smart enough.
-Use Google. [tweet this]
+And don’t wait until you think you’re “good enough” or “smart enough”—use Google. [tweet this]

 So get out there and find your voice, your version of activism.
 It may look completely different than anything I or anyone has ever done.
 And that’s awesome.